hydrobricks/hydrobricks-doc/doc/advanced.rst

 Using shapefiles
 ^^^^^^^^^^^^^^^^^

-Glacier extents from field surveys or remote sensing are often available as shapefiles.
-Hydrobricks can derive the land cover time series automatically from a sequence of such
+Hydrobricks can derive the land cover time series automatically from a sequence of extents provided as shapefiles (see also :ref:`API <api_action_land_cover_change>`):
-extents:

 .. code-block:: python